amalazimroshan/Bezier-spline/README.md

-# Beuaty Of Bezier Curve
+# Beauty Of Bezier Curve